wildanwalidany/Computer-Communication-and-Network/Assignment 1/README.md

 # Socket Programming and Packet Analysis

-In this assignment, an experiment was conducted to study the basic concepts of Socket Programming using a communication channel between the client and server using the TCP protocol and Packet Analysis performed with Wireshark.
+In this assignment, an experiment was conducted to study the basic concepts of 'Socket Programming' using a communication channel between the client and server using the TCP protocol and 'Packet Analysis' performed with Wireshark.

+## Socket Programming

+client.c

+## Packet Analysis

 ## Resources